daviddoo02/strandbeest_robot/README.md

 ## Assembly Instructions

-Assembly instructions are not available, but it is expected to be straightforward.
-Refer to the assembly file for guidance.
+Assembly instructions are not currently available.
+However, if there is a significant demand or requests from users, I will consider creating detailed assembly instructions to guide you through the process.

+If you have a specific request for assembly instructions, please feel free to open an issue or reach out through the project's communication channels.
+Your feedback is valuable, and I'll do my best to support your needs.

 ![Assembly](assets/Assembly.png)